 We'll automatically disable your access to Online Banking if three incorrect attempts are made to log in using your details.
 This is to stop fraudsters making repeated attempts to get into your accounts.

 Shopping on line

-Verified by Visa, which we provide in association with Visa, protects your cards against unauthorised use when you shop online at participating retailers.
+Visa Secure, which we provide in association with Visa, protects your cards against unauthorised use when you shop online at participating retailers.
 When you buy something in a shop using a Investec Card, you validate the transaction by entering your PIN or signing a receipt.
-Verified by Visa mimics this process online by providing a digital receipt that you authorise using a password.
+Visa Secure mimics this process online by providing a digital receipt that you authorise using a password.

 If you're planning to travel, it's best to let us know in advance.
 This helps avoid problems with using your cards and accounts overseas, as well as helping to protect you from fraud while you're away.

 If you use one of the more recent Internet Browsers, when you log in to our online banking service, the address bar (which starts with 'https://') will turn green.
 It's an extra way of helping you check that a website is safe, secure and trustworthy.